Advice for businesses and jobseekers

 - If your application is successful, we will aim to pay the grant into your account within 10 working days

 - If your application is incomplete it will be auto-rejected and you will need to complete a new application.
-In the event that you have not received contact or payment after 10 working days, please contact our Economic Development team with the following information:
+In the event that you have not received contact or payment after 10 working days of submitting a complete application, please contact our Economic Development team with the following information:

 o Submission reference number